 The Company warrants its products to be free of defects generally for a period of three years.
 The Company estimates its warranty costs based on historical warranty claim experience and includes such costs in cost of revenues.
-Warranty costs were not significant for the three months ended June 30, 2013 or 2012.
+Warranty costs were not significant for the three months or six months ended September 30, 2013 or 2012.